 In the case of our new Government Jobs Portal, our site needs three user roles:

 The Content Author role is available by default in GovCMS sites and in your training environment.
-We will cover creating the Job Seeker role in the following exercises.
+Since Site builders do not have permission to create a new role, the role Job Seeker is also available in your training environment.